sebastienros/shortcodes/README.md

 Console.WriteLine(await process.EvaluateAsync("[bold]bold text[/bold]"));
 ```

+For single tags, the content is `null`.
+It means that you can detect if a shortcode was
+used with a closing tag, even if the inner content is empty.

 ### Positional arguments

 If an argument doesn't have a name, an default index can be used.